Most visits to a veterinarian start with the question “What can I give my dog for pain relief?”

 Despite being domesticated, dogs still maintain this instinct from their wolf ancestors.
 As a result, they will hide the pain from their pet parents for as long as they can withstand it.

-Whatever condition your dog has, it may be relatively progressed by the time the dog begins showing noticeable signs of pain.
+Whatever condition your canine friend has, it may be relatively progressed by the time noticeable signs of pain appear such as an upset stomach in your dogs.

 A visit to a veterinarian may prevent, or at least help diagnose animal diseases, but can you recognize when your dog is in pain by yourself?